 Gallery Sonja Roesch, Houston, TX — Assistant Director

 Managed exhibition schedule and logistics with six shows a year, conducted studio visits, organized national and international shipping and assisted with outdoor sculpture installation logistics, managed artwork inventory and digital image archive, and managed marketing materials both on- and offline.

 Zachary T. Miano

-Our head conservator Zachary T. Miano is a Houston, TX, native and a son of the Urban Animals.
-His conservation and restoration knowledge draws from his antique shop upbringing, the tutelage under Bob Cassilly at the City Museum in St. Louis, Missouri, and his experience working in the engine room on sea faring ships.
-He is a member of the American Institute for Conservation.
+Zachary T. Miano is a Houston, TX, native and a son of the Urban Animals.
+His conservation and restoration knowledge draws from his antique shop upbringing, the tutelage under Bob Cassilly at the City Museum in St. Louis, Missouri, and his experience working in the engine room on seafaring ships.
+He is the lead conservator for OnAim Conservation and manages all on site operations.